AOKingsax/Third-semester-altschool-cloud-exercises/exercise2-holidayChallenge/README.md

 ![c5](./snaps/c5.jpg)

+- Select include as pending as shown by the arrow
-Click on create target group
+- Click on create target group

 ![c6](./snaps/c6.jpg)